-EVNTIDX uniquely identifies each outpatient event (i.e., each record in this PUF) and is the variable required to link outpatient events to the Conditions PUF.
+EVNTIDX uniquely identifies each office-based medical provider visit event (i.e., each record in this PUF) and is the variable required for linking office-based medical provider visit events to the data file containing details on conditions (MEPS 2023 Medical Conditions PUF).
 EVNTIDX begins with the 2-digit panel number and ends with the 2-digit event type number.
-For details on linking see Section 5.0: Merging/Linking MEPS Data Files or the MEPS 2023 Appendix PUF, HC 248I.
+For details on linking see Section 5.0: Merging/Linking MEPS Data Files, or the MEPS 2023 Appendix PUF, HC 248I.

 FFEEIDX is a constructed variable that uniquely identifies a flat fee group, that is, all events that were part of a flat fee payment.
-For example, if a patient receives stitches during an outpatient visit and comes back to have the stitches removed ten days later in a follow-up outpatient visit, both visits are covered under one flat fee dollar amount.
-These two events (the initial outpatient visit and the subsequent outpatient visit) would have the same value for FFEEIDX.
+For example, pregnancy is typically covered in a flat fee arrangement where the prenatal visits, the delivery, and the postpartum visits are all covered under one flat fee dollar amount.
+These events (the prenatal visit, the delivery, and the postpartum visits) would have the same value for FFEEIDX.
+FFEEIDX identifies a flat fee payment that was identified using information from the HC.
 A "mixed" flat fee group could contain both outpatient and office-based visits.
 Only outpatient and office-based events are allowed in a mixed bundle.
-Please note that FFEEIDX should be used to link the outpatient and office-based events in order to determine the full set of events that are part of a flat fee group.
+Please note that FFEEIDX should be used to link up the outpatient and office-based events in order to determine the full set of events that are part of a flat fee group.